italia/eudi-wallet-it-docs/docs/en/trust.rst

 HTTPs.
 OpenID Federation 1.0 defines which are the web endpoints that the participants MUST make publicly available.
 The table below summarises the endpoints and their scopes.

-All the endpoints listed below are defined in the `OIDC-FED`_ specs.
+All the endpoints listed below are defined in the `OID-FED`_ specs.

 .. list-table::
    :widths: 20 20 20 20